Why is my Outlook not Connecting to the Exchange Server?

 4. Choose the Use SSL to connect checkbox under Microsoft Exchange and Directory service.

-Outlook may fail to connect to the Exchange Server if your profile gets damaged.
-In such a case, you can create a new Outlook profile to fix the error.
+Outlook may fail to connect to the Exchange Server if your profile gets damaged or corrupted.
+In such a case, you can create a new Outlook profile to fix the issue.
 The steps are as follows:

-Now open Outlook, choose the new Outlook profile and configure it.
-Then, check if Outlook is connecting with the server.
-If not, head to the next method.
+Now open Outlook and choose the new Outlook profile.
+Then, check if Outlook is connecting to the server.

-Damaged or corrupt Microsoft Outlook or Office program files can also lead to connectivity errors.
+Damaged or corrupt Microsoft Outlook or Office program files can also lead to connectivity issues.
 You can resolve this by repairing or reinstalling the MS Office program.
-Steps to repair MS Office installation are:
+Steps to repair MS Office program are:

-1. Open Control Panel and click Uninstall a program.
+1. Open Control Panel and click Uninstall a program, under Programs.

-Issues with the Outlook data file (OST) can also lead to the Outlook not connecting to the server issue.
-In such a case, you can try recreating the Outlook data file (OST).
-For this, locate the OST file and move it to another location or rename it with .bak extension.
+Issues with the Outlook data file (OST) can also lead to the Outlook not connecting to the Exchange Server issue.
+In such a case, you can recreate the OST file by following the below steps:

 Conclusion